cmluna2913/WaterWell/README.md

 wells in Tanzania.

 # Results

+## Update
+With my updated processes (7/25/22), I got a classification rate of .8015.
+This puts me at a rank of 3429 out of 13881.
+This is a drastic improvement from my prior score of 0.4191.
+The changes I made came from work experience and additional methodologies I found in search of improving my skills.
+I hope I can continue to make improvements and get a better score.

+## Old
 I managed to get an f1-score of 0.4191.
 According to the scoreboard, this ranks me as 4965 out of 13541.
 While the initial score was good, this still shows that there is a lot of room for improvement.